Eacred/eacrd/README.md

 ### Running ecrd

-You can run a decred node from inside a docker container.
+You can run a eacred node from inside a docker container.
 To build the image yourself, use the following command:

 ```
-docker build -t decred/ecrd .
+docker build -t eacred/ecrd .
 ```

 Or you can create an alpine based image (requires Docker 17.05 or higher):

 ```
-docker build -t decred/ecrd:alpine -f Dockerfile.alpine .
+docker build -t eacred/ecrd:alpine -f Dockerfile.alpine .
 ```

 You can then run the image using:

 ```
-docker run decred/ecrd
+docker run eacred/ecrd
 ```

 You may wish to use an external volume to customise your config and persist the data in an external volume:

 ```
-docker run --rm -v /home/user/ecrdata:/root/.ecrd/data decred/ecrd
+docker run --rm -v /home/user/ecrdata:/root/.ecrd/data eacred/ecrd
 ```

-For a minimal image, you can use the decred/ecrd:alpine tag.
+For a minimal image, you can use the eacred/ecrd:alpine tag.
 This is typically a more secure option while also being a much smaller image.

 You can run eacrctl from inside the image.
 For example, run an image (mounting